Pair approximation for the $q$-voter model with independence on multiplex networks: Results and discussion

-As mentioned in Sec.\ III.B in the framework of PA the $q$-voter model with independence on MNs with the GLOBAL\&AND spin update rule is equivalent to the $2q$-voter model on an aggregate monoplex network being a superposition of the two layers.
-This can be also seen from comparison of numerical results in Fig.\ \ref{fig:ga} (b, d) for the model on a MN with layers in the form of ERG with the corresponding results in Fig.\ \ref{fig:mono} for the model on an appropriate monoplex network.
+As mentioned in Sec.\ III.C in the framework of PA the $q$-voter model with independence on MNs with the GLOBAL\&AND spin update rule is equivalent to the $2q$-voter model on an aggregate monoplex network being a superposition of the two layers.
 This equivalence has already been observed in the $q$-voter model on MNs with layers in the form of complete graphs \cite{Chmiel15}.
+Performed MC simulations of the $q$-voter model on duplex networks also confirm that it is fully equivalent to the $q$-voter model on appropriate aggregate monoplex networks, independently of the topology and for a broad range of the mean degree of nodes in layers (not shown).
+Therefore, small differences in the dynamics of these two models mentioned in Sec.\ II.A do not have visible effect on the observed phase transitions.

 Let us in turn consider the models on MNs with layers with the mean degree of nodes $\langle k\rangle$ small and comparable with the size of the $q$-lobby.
 In this case predictions of the homogeneous PA and results of MC simulations differ substantially even for the models on MNs with layers in the form of homogeneous ERG or RRG.
 These differences are illustrated in Fig.\ 3 for the model with the LOCAL\&AND spin update rule.
 Again, MC simulations reveal that for $q\le4$ the model undergoes continuous (Fig.\ 3(a,b)) and for $q\ge 5$ discontinuous FM transition (Fig.\ 3(c-f)).
 For $q=4$ and small $\langle k\rangle$ the PA correctly predicts the occurrence of the continuous FM transition, but the predicted critical value $p_{c}$ significantly exceeds that obtained numerically (Fig.\ 3(a,b)), in contrast with what is observed for larger $\langle k\rangle$.
 For $q=5$ both the lower and upper critical values $p_{c}^{(1)}$, $p_{c}^{(2)}$ obtained from the MC simulations decrease fast with decreasing $\langle k\rangle$, and for $\langle k\rangle <10$ the numerical value of $p_{c}^{(1)}$ becomes much lower than that predicted by the PA (Fig.\ 3(c)).
 Nevertheless, for $\langle k\rangle >6$ the theory correctly predicts that the transition is first-order, and the numerical value of $p_{c}^{(2)}$ agrees with that predicted from the PA (Fig.\ 3(c)).
 However, for $\langle k \rangle \le 6$ the PA incorrectly predicts that the lower and upper critical values $p_{c}^{(1)}$, $p_{c}^{(2)}$ merge, the transition is second-order and occurs at higher $p_{c}$ than observed in simulations (Fig.\ 3(c,d)).